Adrenaline junkies or anyone looking for unconventional things to do in Grand Rapids, look no further.

 Check out Terra Firma Bouldering Co. and Higher Ground Rock Climbing Center, where you can receive an introduction to climbing or just drop in for open climb.
 This is a fun solo experience, family experience (for kids ages 7 and up), or even large group outing.

-The price for day passes and equipment vary but generally start at $13.
+The price for day passes and equipment vary, but generally start at $15-18.
+Shoes and chalk bags are also available to rent.

 Explore zip lines, try out obstacle courses, and enjoy the views at TreeRunner Adventure Park.